Blendify/blender-manual/trunk/blender_docs/manual/addons/io_web3d.rst

    between applications default up and forward axis.

    Blender uses Y Forward, Z Up (since the front view looks along the +Y direction).
-   For example, its common for applications to use Y as the up axis, in that case -Z Forward, Y Up is needed.
+   For example, it's common for applications to use Y as the up axis, in that case -Z Forward, Y Up is needed.
 Selection Only
    TODO.
 Apply Modifiers